Introduction to Molecular Diagnostics, Pharmacogenetics, and Personalized Medicine

 These courses are fully online and have no regular meeting times.

-Enrollment limited to 30 students.
 Early enrollment advised.
-Enrollment deadline: June 26, 2020.
+Enrollment deadline: January 8, 2021.
 Internet access required.
 Materials required.